Modification Project Update

 In addition, approval to install acoustic sound proofing for some equipment on site (that will further reduce noise) has already been granted.

 All of these enhancements will help ensure the Terminal continues to safely and reliably service the fuel requirements of NSW motorists and customers now and into the future - as we have done since 1901.

 At Viva Energy we care about the health of our workers as well as that of the communities in which we operate and we aim to minimise any potential impact from our operations.
-We have conducted a health study and we have also participated in Monash University’s Health Watch programme for many years that tracks the health of oil industry workers.
+We have conducted a health study and we have also participated in Monash University’s Health Watch programme for decades that tracks the health of oil industry workers.

 Any questions, please use our online form to contact us.